 The PlayStation VR headset has the tech and gaming communities all a quiver as it, along with rivals like the Oculus Rift and the HTC Vive, points towards a huge shift in the way video games are played and a massive virtual reality revolution.

-First demoed at GDC 2014 as Sony's Project Morpheus, PlayStation VR now has a release date and price, after all was revealed at Sony's E3 2016 press conference.
+First demoed at GDC 2014 as Sony's Project Morpheus, PlayStation VR is on sale now.

 PlayStation VR: Release date and price

-PlayStation VR is set to cost $399, and will hit stores on 13 October 2016 - just in time for Christmas.
+PlayStation VR costs $399, and hit stores on 13 October 2016 - just in time for Christmas.

 PlayStation VR will immediately work with the 46 million PlayStation 4 consoles in homes worldwide, and Sony has signed on more than 230 development houses to create VR content.
 These studios, range from small indie operations to big names like EA.